lilqilie/DCiPatho/README.md

 # DCiPatho

-DCiPatho is a tool based on the k-mer frequence data for fast classification of pathogens from sequencing data.
+DCiPatho is a tool for rapid identification of pathogens from sequencing data.
+This tool is based on the k-mer frequence data.

 ## Introduction